Park Sok-min: Professional career

 After graduating from Daegu High School in 2004, Park made himself eligible for the 2004 KBO Draft and was selected by the Samsung Lions in the first round of the draft.
 However, he failed to make an impact in the rookie season, serving backup infielder during the whole season.
-After the 2004 season, he served in the military by playing for the Korea Armed Forces Athletic Corps baseball team from 2006 to 2007.
+After the 2004 season, he served in the military by playing for the Sangmu Phoenix baseball team from 2006 to 2007.

 In 2008, Park returned to the Lions and became the starting third baseman for Samsung.

 In 2015, Park signed a four-year, $8.12 million, contract with the NC Dinos, becoming the most expensive third baseman—breaking the 4 year, $7.28 million mark previously set by Choi Jeong of the SK Wyverns—in the KBO.

 On July 16, 2021, Park was suspended the remainder of the season (72 games with 70 games left) after breaking COVID-19 social distancing rules.